ravendb/book/Sharding/Sharding.md

 Operations such as reads, writes or queries on the sharded `Orders` database will work normally as far as the client is concerned.
 On the server side, RavenDB will direct the operations to the right fragement for the documents in question.
-You can control the number of shards and the shard allocations on database creation and during routine operations.
+You can control the number of fraements and the shard allocations on database creation and during routine operations.

 RavenDB handles the allocation of documents to shards by hashing the document id.
 For instance, here are a few examples